 Opportunity Zones provide three distinct benefits to investors…

-2) Reduction: The tax obligation on capital gain that has been moved into a QOF will be reduced.
-If the investment is held for 5 years it will see a 10% reduction, and at 7 years the reduction on the tax obligation of that initial investment will be 15%.
+2) Reduction: The tax obligation on capital gains that have been moved into a QOF will be reduced.
+Taxes on investments held for 5 years will be reduced by 10%.
+At 7 years, the capital gains tax reduction on the initial investment increases to 15% (if invested prior to 2020).

 3) Exclusion: If the investment in the QOF is held for at least 10 years, all accrued gains from the fund are exempt from taxation.